 Under the Articles of Association, the Supervisory Board of Schweizer Electronic AG is made up of six members, of whom two are chosen by the company employees in accordance with the provisions of the law with respect to the German One-Third Employee Representation Act (Drittelbeteiligungsgesetz) and the remaining four by the annual general meeting.
-All the members of the Supervisory Board have been elected until the annual general meeting in 2019.
+Elections to the Supervisory Board are held as individual elections.
+The term of office of Supervisory Board members elected during the reporting year shall be until the annual general meeting in 2024 for four members and up to the annual general meeting in 2021 and 2022 respectively for one member respectively.